rundeck/docs/docs/administration/install/windows.md

 - Download [Rundeck](https://www.rundeck.com/downloads).
 - Unzip the apache-commons-daemon file and place the files including the WAR package in a new created folder (the Rundeck base folder i.e C:\rundeck).
 - Rename WAR package to rundeck.war, rename prunsrv.exe to the service name i.e rundeck.exe, and prunmgr.exe to rundeckw.exe (the "w" character is required).
-- Open a prompt and paste these commands (Administrator user is required to install a service)
+- Open a CMD prompt and paste these commands (Administrator user is required to install a service)

 ```batch
   rundeck.exe //IS/rundeck ^